 Michigan Legal Sports Betting FAQ

 Yes.
 Both retail and online sports betting were legalized in Michigan in December 2019.
-Online sportsbooks have yet to launch in the state but could debut in early 2021.
+Online sportsbooks launched in the state in January 2021.

-Online sportsbooks will operate as licensed partners to Michigan’s retail casinos.
-Both tribal and commercial casinos are slated to offer legal mobile sports betting.
+Online sportsbooks operate as licensed partners to Michigan’s retail casinos.
+Both tribal and commercial casinos offer legal mobile sports betting.

 Yes.
 Michigan’s Lawful Sports Betting Act allows for unrestricted betting on in-state college teams and events.

-College programs like the Michigan Wolverines and Michigan State Spartans will be available to wager on when the state’s online sportsbooks go live.
+College programs like the Michigan Wolverines and Michigan State Spartans are available to wager on at the state’s online sportsbooks.

 No. Sports contests involving athletes under the age of 18 are not legal for betting in Michigan.

 The Lawful Sports Betting Act doesn’t contain any language explicitly outlining a stance on esports betting.
 The significant popularity of esports could prompt a change in that approach in the future, however.

 Yes.
-The upcoming Summer Olympics begin in July 2021, and the 2022 Winter Olympics are set for February 2022.
+The upcoming Summer Olympics are scheduled for July 2021, and the 2022 Winter Olympics are set for February 2022.

 Michigan’s legal online sportsbooks will offer numerous ways to bet on the Olympics.
 Bettors can look forward to a plethora of sports to bet on in both the summer and winter games.